Skip to main content

 The people of Harvard

-What makes Harvard special are our people.
+Our people are what make Harvard special.
 Through continued efforts in inclusion and belonging, Harvard has built a community comprising many backgrounds, cultures, races, identities, life experiences, perspectives, beliefs, and values.

 undergraduate and graduate students